ROWAN UNIVERSITY POLICY

 - Identify resources for troubled students and make referrals to appropriate campus and off-campus agencies; help secure therapeutic actions that are appropriate, such as treatment or counseling, hospitalization, and external psychological evaluations.

-- Notify, within FERPA guidelines, parents, guardians and/or emergency contacts.
+- Notify, within FERPA guidelines and other applicable laws, parents, guardians and/or emergency contacts.

 - Periodically assess outcomes of actions taken, and develop strategies for risk reduction.